 This doesn’t necessarily have to be the case.
-You can check if there are other issues plaguing your PC.
+You can check if there are other issues plaguing Windows.
 However, if it is, this article will go over several methods to resolve the issue.

-Crashing, random freezing, and overheating hardware are several issues that can result from updating your PC to Windows 10 after running versions of Windows 8.
+Crashing, random freezing, and overheating hardware are several issues that can result from updating your PC to the latest Windows 10.

-Additionally, following the October 2017 Windows 10 update, crashes have become more frequent.
+Additionally, following the recent Windows 10 update, crashes have become more frequent.
 Before you experience another frustrating freeze, try the following fixes below to remedy the issue.

 Basic Fixes: Hardware

 The easiest thing to do is to check if all your hardware is running properly, especially if you’re someone who uses a lot of peripherals (mice, keyboards, USBs, etc).
 If your PC is overheating or your parts are old, it’s best to start by checking your hardware.